 Blue Forest ™ Honeyberry – Late Blooming

 The Blue Forest ™ Honeyberry has large deep green foliage, is compact with a spreading form, and produces large, dark blue, tasty fruit.
-Plant this with another late blooming variety to increase fruit production distinguish this attractive and productive variety.
+Plant this with another late blooming variety to increase fruit production.

 Late Blooming Honeyberry Varieties